 How did the separation and distribution of Navient from Sallie Mae work?
 The separation of Navient Corporation ("Navient") from Sallie Mae was preceded by an internal corporate reorganization, which was the first step to separate the consumer banking business and the education loan management, servicing and asset recovery business.
-As a result of a holding company merger under Section 251(g) of the Delaware General Corporation Law ("DGCL"), which is referred to herein as the "SLM Merger," all of the shares of then existing SLM Corporation's common stock were converted, on a 1-to-1 basis, into shares of common stock of New BLC Corporation, a newly formed company that was a subsidiary of then existing SLM Corporation, and, pursuant to the SLM Merger, New BLC Corporation replaced then existing SLM Corporation as the publicly-traded registrant and changed its name to SLM Corporation.
-As part of the internal corporate reorganization, the assets and liabilities associated with the education loan management, servicing and asset recovery business were transferred to Navient, and those assets and liabilities associated with the consumer banking business remained with or were transferred to the newly constituted SLM Corporation.
-Immediately after the internal corporate reorganization, SLM Corporation owned all of the issued and outstanding shares of Navient common stock, which it distributed to the stockholders of SLM Corporation.
+As a result of a holding company merger under Section 251(g) of the Delaware General Corporation Law ("DGCL"), which is referred to herein as the "SLM Merger," all of the shares of then existing SLM Corporation's common stock were converted, on a 1-to-1 basis, into shares of common stock of New BLC Corporation, a newly formed company that was a subsidiary of then existing SLM Corporation, and, pursuant to the SLM Merger, New BLC Corporate reorganization, the assets and liabilities associated with the education loan management, servicing and asset recovery business were transferred to Navient, and those assets and liabilities associated with the consumer banking business remained with or were transferred to the newly constituted SLM Corporation.
+Immediately after the internal corporate reorganization, SLM Corporation stock, which it distributed to the stockholders of SLM Corporation.
 The internal reorganization and the distribution are sometimes collectively referred to herein as the "Spin-Off" and SLM Corporation as it existed prior to completion of the Spin-Off is sometimes referred to herein as "Old SLM."
 Upon completion of the internal reorganization, Old SLM became a limited liability company wholly-owned by Navient and changed its name to Navient, LLC.
-For further information regarding the Spin-Off, please see Sallie Mae's Annual Report on Form 10-K for the fiscal year ended December 31, 2013 filed with Securities and Exchange Commission ("SEC") on February 19, 2014 a
+For further information regarding the Spin-Off, please see Sallie Mae's Annual Report on Form 10-K for the fiscal year ended December 31, 2013 filed with Securities and Exchange Commission ("SEC") on February 19, 2014 and the Company's subsequent filings with the SEC.

 Who may vote?
 Only stockholders who owned shares of Sallie Mae's voting common stock, par value \$.20 per share ("Common Stock"), at the close of business on April 30, 2014, the record date for the Annual Meeting, are entitled to notice of, and to vote at, the Annual Meeting.
 Sallie Mae's Common Stock is listed on the NASDAQ Global Select Market ("NASDAQ") under the symbol "SLM."
-On April 30, 2014, 422,781,435 shares of Common Stock were outstanding and eligible to be voted.
+On April [X], 2014, [X] shares of Common Stock were outstanding and eligible to be voted.

 Why did I receive a "Notice Regarding the Availability of Proxy Materials"?
 Sallie Mae is furnishing proxy materials to its stockholders primarily via the Internet, instead of mailing printed copies of those materials to each stockholder.
 By doing so, Sallie Mae saves costs and reduces the environmental impact of the Annual Meeting.
-On May 5, 2014, Sallie Mae mailed a Notice of Availability of Proxy Materials ("Notice of Availability") to certain of the Company's stockholders.
+On May [X], 2014, Sallie Mae mailed a Notice of Availability of Proxy Materials ("Notice of Availability") to certain of the Company's stockholders.
 The Notice of Availability contains instructions on how to access Sallie Mae's proxy materials and vote online or vote by telephone.
 If you would like to receive a paper copy of Sallie Mae's proxy materials, please follow the instructions included in the Notice of Availability.
 The Notice of Availability also contains a 15-digit control number that you will need to vote your shares.
 If you previously chose to receive Sallie Mae's proxy materials electronically, you will continue to receive access to these materials via an e-mail that will provide electronic links to these documents unless you elect otherwise.